zapziiguitar/schizoProjects/README.md

 # schizoProjects
-everythings perfect except for player2. if player2 dodges an attack once, they will always dodge the other ones.
+everythings perfect except for shinobi. i think it works for player1 tho.